-Since 2008, students from the Office of Student Disability Services have participated in a PhotoVoice project, addin their voices to the ADA's call to action.
+Since 2008, students from the Office of Student Disability Services have participated in a PhotoVoice project, adding their voices to the ADA's call to action.
 Numerous initiatives were started to improve communication between students and various offices on campus.
 However, the dialogue needs to continue.
-For that project an annual event.
+For that reason, the SDS has made the PhotoVoice project an annual event.

-consists of twenty-one images.
+This year's exhibition, Opening Doors, consists of twenty-one images.
 The photos depict physical obstacles, social barriers and academic difficulties, all of which show what students impacted by physical, mental, and psychological disabilities face.
-The goal is to raise awareness about Page 18 - Carolina Arts, April 2015
+The goal is to raise awareness about Page 18 - Carolina Arts, April 2015 how we all have a role to play in making USC more accessible and the Gamecock family more inclusive.